microsounds/microsounds.github.io/.src/index.md

 This is my little sanctuary where I bottle up the unix computer zealot in me, you can call me `microsounds` if you want.

 I like ~~muted pastels,~~ starry night skies, people watching and the [unix][unix1] [programming][unix2] [environment][unix3].
-This site is my ongoing effort to rekindle my lived and [potentially imagined][nostalgia] experiences from the recent past.
+This site is my ongoing effort to rekindle my lived, neglected and [potentially imagined][nostalgia] experiences from the recent past.

 [nostalgia]: https://en.wiktionary.org/wiki/anemoia